 Our Way of “Doing Church”

 Like many churches, we plan to hold Sunday morning services… eventually.
-However, since many in NTGV enjoy weekend freedom, our initial gatherings are likely to be mid-week instead.
+However, since many in NTGV enjoy weekend freedom, our initial gatherings are being done as a mid-week class and discussion group.

-It is our vision to have a simple order of service that could include (not necessarily all on the same day):
+When the Sunday space and time eventually happens, it is our vision to have a simple “order of service” that could include the following (not necessarily all on the same day):

 - short readings from various religions or holy texts, as well as from contemporary authors and children’s books